Generic Name: filgrastim (fil-GRA-stim)

 Important safety information:

-- Filgrastim may cause an allergic reaction (rash; hives; itching; swelling of the mouth, face, lips, or tongue; dizziness; fainting; shortness of breath; wheezing; fast heartbeat; sudden increased sweating), usually within 30 minutes after receiving this medication.
+- Filgrastim may cause an allergic reaction (rash; hives; itching; swelling of the mouth, face, lips, or tongue; dizziness; fainting; shortness of breath; wheezing; fast heartbeat; sudden increased sweating), usually within 30 minutes after receiving filgrastim.
 Contact your doctor immediately if you experience an allergic reaction.